Click Here To Schedule A Consultation

 Cosmelan: 10 weeks before & after

 Though melasma is a skin condition that is largely attributed to a combination of hormone changes and sun exposure, some epidemiological studies have shown that genetic factors do contribute to the presence of melasma, too.
-Many patients who struggle with melasma have a genetic predisposition for the skin condition, and it has been observed to run in families, with nearly half of female melasma patients reporting that they have a family member who also has the skin condition.
+Many patients who struggle with melasma have a genetic predisposition for the same skin condition.
+It has been observed to run in families, with nearly half of female melasma patients reporting that they have a family member who also has a skin condition.
 Women are much more likely to develop melasma than men, and patients with darker Fitzpatrick skin types are more inclined to have melasma than patients with lighter skin types.
 The presence of melasma can not be attributed to any singular causal factor but rather a combination of contributing factors, including genetics.

 Hormone changes, specifically in levels of the female hormones estrogen and progesterone, have been linked to the development of melasma.
 Oral contraceptives commonly contain these hormones to aid in the prevention of pregnancy and may contribute to the development of melasma.
-Melanocytes (the skin cells that are responsible for producing melanin), as a result of increased levels of estrogen and progesterone, increase in number and make one even more sensitive to the ultraviolet rays of the sun.
+As a result of increased levels of estrogen and progesterone, melanocytes (the skin cells responsible for producing melanin) increase in number and make one even more sensitive to the ultraviolet rays of the sun.

-While sun exposure certainly triggers melanocytes to produce more melanin, other factors, such as medications and other hormonal imbalances, can worsen melasma.
+While sun exposure certainly triggers melanocytes to produce more melanin, other factors, such as medications and other hormone changes, can trigger or worsen melasma.
 Additionally, the hormones that are the basis for oral contraceptives are involved in the direct exacerbation of melanocytes, working to increase the total amount of pigment produced.
 This results in the overproduction of melanin and the appearance of hormone-related melasma.

-Discontinuing the use of oral contraceptives often helps to lighten existing melasma and improve your clinical appearance.
+Discontinuing the use of oral contraceptives can help to lighten existing melasma and improve your complexion.
 Non-hormonal methods of birth control are much less likely to trigger the development of melasma.
-It is always important to use sunscreen while on birth control pills as this medication, like other photosensitizing medications, can exacerbate underlying pigmentation.
+It is always important to use sunscreen while on birth control pills, as this medication, like other photosensitizing medications, can exacerbate underlying pigmentation.
 During your consultation with Dr. Green, she will collect a thorough medical and family history in addition to physically evaluating your skin condition.
 Depending upon her evaluation, Dr. Green may request certain laboratory tests be performed to evaluate for hormone changes that could be linked to your melasma.
 If necessary, Dr. Green may coordinate your care with your GYN to limit the influence of oral contraceptives on the prevalence of your melasma.

 CB cosmelan 51 before after 11 month LEFT MGwatermark